sohandillikar/sta141b-project/README.md

 We calculated the walking distance in miles and minutes between each apartment complex and bus stop in `bus_distance.py`, similar to `grocery_distance.py`.
 This time we used a different batching technique to avoid hitting the API call limits.

+#### Step 8: Calculating distance from crimes

+We calculated the straight-line distance in miles between each apartment and crime in `crime_distance.py`, using the Haversine Distance formula that accounts for Earth's curvature when calculating the distance between two coordinates.

 ### Grocery Stores

 #### Step 1: Getting a list of all grocery stores in Davis